Aayush-Ankit/puma-simulator/how_to_run.md

 ### 5. Access the Puma Simulator test folder and copy the ```generate-py.sh``` and ```input.py``` and ```populate.py``` files to compiler test folder where the ```.npy``` files are generated.

 ### 6. Update the SIMULATOR_PATH  in ```generate-py.sh``` and ```populate.py``` for the path to the Puma Simulator;
+#### 6.0 In simulator/src/instrn_proto.py, use the appropriate block of i_mvm.
+See comments in the code.

 #### 6.1 - Execute and generate .npy archives:
 ```